When you hear the word “offshore” what do you immediately think?

 When opening a new bank account in a new country, we tend to always put in the minimum amount.
-Let’s say that’s either EUR 1,000 or even GBP 10,000.
-We always stick to the minimum because we want to know how our new account in this jurisdiction will perform.
+We always stick to the minimum because first we want to know how our new account will perform.

 Opening a bank account in one of those legacy brand banking countries will always seem like it’s so in-demand, right?
 We’re talking about countries like Austria, Liechtenstein, and Switzerland.

-When you think about legacy brand banking countries, our minds might occasionally wander to Switzerland or the likes.
-However, Liechtenstein is also another country that might be considered a legacy brand banking country.
+When you think about legacy banking countries, your mind wanders to Switzerland.
+However, Liechtenstein is also another country that is on the list.

-However, just in 2018, the European Union had a deal with Liechtenstein.
-This deal makes it harder for people to bank in the country due to the automatic exchange of information that each European Union citizen is subject to.
+The country has grown popular over the years for offshore banking.
+It might be due to factors like banking secrecy.
+However, in 2018, the EU deal made it harder for people to bank in the country due to the automatic exchange of information that each EU citizen is subject to.

-The information that’s included in this information exchange not only consists of the account holder’s income.
-They also give out important information such as interests, dividends, account balances, and proceeds from the sale of any financial assets.
+The information that’s included not only consists of the account holder’s income.
+It also contains important information such as dividends, account balances, and proceeds from the sale of any financial assets.

 Customer Service is An Integral Factor

-An establishment might have the best products, but if their customer service isn’t on par with what they’re offering, their business will not succeed.
-This is especially true for banks.
-If the customer service in banks is pretty terrible, their client base isn’t going to grow.
+A bank might have the best products, but if their customer service isn’t on par with what they’re offering, their business will not succeed.

-When we tried banking in Liechtenstein, we were appalled because of the level of customer service in their banks that we’ve received.
-Not only was it unacceptable, but it was also on another level that it became super agitating in the end.
+When we tried banking in Liechtenstein, we were appalled with the level of customer service.
+Not only was it unacceptable, it became agitating in the end.